brianmwhite/dotnetcore-docker-intro/README.md

 - [Visual Studio Code](https://code.visualstudio.com)

 If you are feeling ambitious, continue with the next steps
-- Install Docker (you don't need to create an account for this excercise)
+- Install Docker (you don't need to create an account for this exercise)
-- Go to the terminal and run the following commands (these download official microsoft images that are fairly large so it's good to get a head start on them)
+- Go to the terminal and run the following commands (these download official Microsoft images that are fairly large so it's good to get a head start on them)
 ```bash
 docker pull microsoft/aspnetcore
 docker pull microsoft/aspnetcore-build